devlab-oy/sepa/readme.md

 response.valid?
 ```

-Get the certificates from the response
+Get the certificates from the response and save them in a safe place

 ```ruby
 # Bank's encryption certificate